ALL PHOTOS CLICK FULL SCREEN

 Just beside the car park and Edinbarnet Nursing Home a signposted path is followed uphill then through a gate up the side of fields to gain higher ground and Jaw Reservoir.
 The route is obvious and well marked.

 One of the strangest but most memorable videos on You Tube.
 A personal long time favourite of mine.
 What's it about?
 The eternal battle of the sexes?
-A comment on religion and traditions?
+A comment on religion and age old traditions?
 Or on cruelty to animals and people?
-Very ambiguous, but full of symbolism and hidden depths.
+Very ambiguous, but full of symbolism and hidden meanings.
 You decide.